 Note: For every subsequent VNC entry for a user you will increment the name of the file by 1 (e.g. a different user would get vncserver@:2.service and so on)

 Replace the user with the new user you created:

-Issue the following at shell
+Issue the following at a shell prompt

 Verify that vncserver started for your user: